RSGInc/SPF_tool/README.md

 ### Creating new modules

 The fundamental purpose of this processing pipeline is enable flexibility to add or remove functionality, but under an organized framework and structure.
-If you need to add completely new functionality (e.g., create you want to make a module that generates a bunch of plots and tables), custom modules can be written.
+If you need to add completely new functionality (e.g., you want a module that generates a bunch of plots and tables), custom modules can be written.

 Pipeline modules have a few requirements:
 1. They must be under a class object